PiDockMedia/pidockmedia.github.io/_posts/2020-10-23-Yodel-Odroid.md

   - usermod -aG sudo pgtips
   - su - pgtips
   - sudo ls -lah /root
+  - exit
-  - exit #and log in as your new sudo enabled user
+  - ssh-copy-id pgtips@*ip* #and log in as your new sudo enabled user
 - Disable ssh root logins
   - vi /etc/ssh/sshd_config and change PermitRootLogoin to no
   - systemctl restart sshd
   - Go ahead and test a root ssh
+- Set Hostname
--
+  - sudo hostnamectl set-hostname odr00
+  - vi /etc/hosts and change as well
+- Good time to reboot and login and check hostname